 *Course substitutions possible on a case-by-case basis with POS committee approval

-Elective Courses (6 Credits): Students are required to take a minimum of six (6) elective credits from available core and cross-listed Women’s Studies Classes.
+Elective Courses: Students are required to take a minimum of six (6) elective credits from available core and cross-listed Women’s and Gender Studies Classes.

-Conference Participation: All Women’s Studies Graduate Minors are required to participate in the end of year student directed conference as a presenter, panel moderator, and/or administrative/support staff for the event.
+Conference Participation: All Women’s and Gender Studies Graduate Minors are required to participate in the end of year student directed conference as a presenter, panel moderator, and/or administrative/support staff for the event.

 Language Requirements: Determined by primary department